 Director of Graduate Studies (DGS)

-Professor Gibbons can assist with policy questions, advice about interacting with faculty, difficulties in the program, help to resolve research group or committee issues, and graduate student stressors.
+Professor Liepe can assist with policy questions, advice about interacting with faculty, difficulties in the program, help to resolve research group or committee issues, and graduate student stressors.

 117 Clark Hall

-Kacey can assist with graduate program milestone requirements, scheduling exams, Graduate School forms, questions about committee changes, applying for a leave of absence or in absentia, fellowships awards, obtaining the DGS signature and making an appointment with the DGS.
+Casey can assist with graduate admissions, recruitment, prospective graduate visit weekend, and new graduate student orientation.
+She can also assist with graduate program milestone requirements, scheduling exams, Graduate School forms, questions about committee changes, applying for a leave of absence or in absentia, fellowships awards, obtaining the DGS signature and making an appointment with the DGS.